videah/blog/content/2022-11-14-i-have-a-blog-now.md

 {% end %}

 {% sonainvisible() %}
-You can't see him, unfortunately (try looking at this page on a larger screen) but I hope you like my little [rantsona](https://knowyourmeme.com/memes/rantsona) in the sidebar!
+You can't see him unfortunately (try looking at this page on a larger screen) but I hope you like my little [rantsona](https://knowyourmeme.com/memes/rantsona) in the sidebar!
 He took the longest to get working out of everything if you can believe it.
 I can disable him on a per-article basis, you don't have to worry about him 🤔-ing the more serious posts.